-Financial support from the Clean Energy Community Fund can vary in scale in relationship to our presence in the community, the budget available for the year, number of eligible applications received and the environmental impact your project will have within your community.
-The maximum funding one project can expect is $15,000.
+The maximum funding one project can expect is $15,000, however financial support from the Clean Energy Community Fund can vary in scale in relation to our presence in the community, the yearly budget available, the number of eligible applications received, and the environmental impact your project will have within your community.

 When and how will I be notified?

-The majority of our communications with you will be through the application portal.
+Most of our communications will be through the application portal.
 We will communicate our funding decision after the Review Committee has evaluated all the applications and have met to discuss the annual allocation.

 My application was rejected.
 Why can’t you fund my project/organization?

-We do have limited funds and unfortunately, are unable to support all the applications we receive.
+We only have $150,000 to allocate to projects for this year, so unable to support all the applications we receive.
 It's also possible that your application didn't meet the criteria for funding from this program.
-If you have questions, please email us at firstname.lastname@example.org.
+If you have questions, please email us at email@example.com

 - If I have questions or require assistance, who can I contact?